bflaven/PluginWordpressForFun/bf_videos_manager_all/readme.md

 ## 1. WP PLUGIN IN ONE SENTENCE
 I wanted to install video post-type on my Blog using WP.
 It takes almost 2 hours to create the plugin and 2 more hours to make few adjustments in the Zaatar WP theme that I am using then the real work started because of the web design or the UX experience that I wanted to provide.
 It was ugly then it turns acceptable.
-Maximum with a massive cut and paste 2 days.
+The work at the maximum took me at least 2 days, with a massive cut and paste.
 It was easier to create a plugin than to make a JSON YOUTUBE API retrieve to import all the stuff.

 ``` bash
 .